+Draft 6/17/21

-FISCAL MANAGEMENT BE04.32 AP.1
+FISCAL MANAGEMENT Q04.32 AP.1

 Procurement

 A. Conditions, including emergencies, and procedures under which purchases may be made by means other than competitive sealed bids.

 Purchasing officers are authorized to acquire goods, services, or construction through noncompetitive negotiation under the following circumstances, providing a written determination is made that competitive bidding is not feasible.
-If available, quotes from three (3) suppliers shall be secured if for purchases exceeding $1,000.
+If available, quotes from three (3) suppliers shall be secured if for purchases exceeding $2,500.
 At least one (1) of the following conditions shall be met: